tchibatron/dbeaver/Data-transfer.md

 ## Exporting table data to CSV format

 1. Select a table(s) you want to export.
-In the context menu choose "Export Data":
+In the context menu choose "Export Data".
+(Note: you also can export data from custom SQL queries results.
+For that in results context menu choose "Export results").
 <img src="images/dt/dt-export_menu.png" width="400"/>

 2. Choose export format.
 DBeaver support many different output formats including CSV, HTML, XLSX, etc: